 On top of that, Sony are also seemingly more open to porting their properties to PC than ever before.
 We saw it early on with the likes of Ready Set Heroes and Death Stranding, but few of us ever expected a property as huge as Horizon Zero Dawn to make its way exclusively from PlayStation 4 onto PC.
 Will we be seeing the same thing on PS5, exclusives eventually being ported elsewhere after a few years have passed?

 Until then, let’s start reeling off the best PS5 exclusives, the games that you can’t find anywhere else — and we’re being pretty strict about it, too.
-Games that are also available on any other PlayStation platform are excluded, as are any games that can also be found on PC.
+Games that are also available on any other PlayStation platform are excluded, as are any games that can also be found on PC or remasters.
 On top of that, we’re not including timed exclusives as they just shouldn’t count.
 While remasters are excluded, such as Marvel’s Spider-Man Remastered, we will allow full-fat remakes like Demon’s Souls.
-We’ll also be adding to this list over time, so watch this space.
+We’ll also be adding to this list of PS5 exclusives over time, so watch this space.

 Developer: SIE Japan Studio, Team ASOBI!
 Publisher: SIE Release Date: November 12th, 2020